abengl/abengl/README.md

 ### 🌟 Highlights

-- 🔭 I’m currently working on **TechGenius**, a SPA that visualizes, filters, sorts, calculates metrics, and offers interaction via chat by connecting to the OpenAI API.
+- 🔭 I’m currently working on **API Fleet Management**, a REST API to track the locations of a taxi company's vehicles in China.
-- 🌱 I’m learning **OOP in Java**.
+- 🌱 I’m learning **backend in Java**.
 - 🤝 I’m looking to collaborate on **front-end projects and innovative web applications**.
-- 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/alessandragodoy-developer/)**
-- 💜 Fun fact: I enjoy carpentry and am passionate about volunteering and learning about different cultures and languages.

 ### 📈 Work Experience